fischertechnik/txt_demo_c_online/README.md

 1.  [`SolutionTxtApps`](./SolutionTxtApps/README.md)

   Some examples which are using the `FtTxtLib` or `FtTxtLibDll` library, including these libs, updates of the original example applications and some test examples.<br/>
-  - The library supports the communication thread.
+  - The library supports the communication thread and has callbacks (events) .
   - It also support a set of higher level API functions as they were also present in the TX-C and Robo-interface programming kits.
 Like (part of the class `ftIF2013TransferAreaComHandlerEx2`):
     - `ftxStartTransferArea`, `ftxStopTransferArea`, `ftxIsTransferActiv`, `GetTransferAreasArrayAddr`
     - `StartMotorExCmd`,  `IsMotorExReady`